-- (4) At least two approved radio altimeter systems that meet the performance requirements criteria as specified in the AFM, typically with the first pilot's station receiving information from one and the second pilot's station receiving information from the other; - (5) Failure detection, annunciation, and warning capability, as determined acceptable by criteria in the AFM; - (6) Missed approach guidance provided by one or more of the following means: - (i) Attitude displays that include suitable pitch attitude markings, or a pre-established computed pitch command display; - (ii) An approved flight path angle display, or - (iii) An automatic or flight guidance go-around capability. - (7) Suitable forward and side flight deck visibility for each pilot as specified in the AFM; - (8) Suitable wind shield rain removal, ice protection, or defog capability as specified in the AFM. - (c) Category IIIB Approach Minima (less than RVR600 (200 m) but not less than RVR400).
+- (7) Suitable forward and side flight deck visibility for each pilot as specified in the AFM; - (8) Suitable wind shield rain removal, ice protection, or defog capability as specified in the AFM. - (c) Category IIIB Approach Minima (less than RVR600 (200 m) but not less than RVR400).
 The following equipment in addition to the instrument and navigation equipment required by paragraphs (a) and (b) of this Appendix: - (1) A redundant flight control or guidance system demonstrated in accordance with international acceptable criteria.
-Acceptable flight guidance or control systems include the following: - (i) A fail operational landing system with a fail operational or fail passive automatic rollout system; or - A fail passive landing system (limited to touchdown zone RVR not less than RVR600 with fail passive rollout provided automatically or by a flight guidance system providing suitable head-up or head-down guidance, and suitable monitoring capability, or - (iii) A fail operational hybrid automatic landing and rollout system with comparable manual flight guidance system, using automatic landing capability as the primary means of landing; or - (iv) Other system that can provide an equivalent level of performance and safety. - (2) Acceptable flight guidance or control systems include the following - - (i) A Fail Operational landing system with a Fail Operational or Fail Passive automatic rollout system; or - (ii) A Fail Passive landing system (limited to touchdown zone RVR not less than RVR600 with Fail Passive rollout provided automatically or by a flight guidance system providing suitable head-up or head-down guidance, and suitable monitoring capability, or - (iii) A Fail Operational hybrid automatic landing and rollout system with comparable manual flight guidance system, using automatic landing capability as the primary means of landing; or - (iv) Other system that can provide an equivalent level of performance and safety.69
+Acceptable flight guidance or control systems include the following: - (i) A fail operational landing system with a fail operational or fail passive automatic rollout system; or - (ii) A fail passive landing system (limited to touchdown zone RVR not less than RVR600 with fail passive rollout provided automatically or by a flight guidance system providing suitable head-up or head-down guidance, and suitable monitoring capability, or - (iii) A fail operational hybrid automatic landing and rollout system with comparable manual flight guidance system, using automatic landing capability as the primary means of landing; or - (iv) Other system that can provide an equivalent level of performance and safety. - (2) 107Acceptable flight guidance or control systems include the following - (i) A Fail Operational landing system with a Fail Operational or Fail Passive automatic rollout system; or - (ii) A Fail Passive landing system (limited to touchdown zone RVR not less than RVR600 with Fail Passive rollout provided automatically or by a flight guidance system providing suitable head-up or head-down guidance, and suitable monitoring capability, or - (iii) A Fail Operational hybrid automatic landing and rollout system with comparable manual flight guidance system, using automatic landing capability as the primary means of landing; or - (iv) Other system that can provide an equivalent level of performance and safety. - (d) Category IIIC Approach Minima (less than RVR300 (75 m).
+The following equipment is required in addition to or as a replacement for the instrument and navigation equipment required by paragraphs (a), (b) and (c) of this Appendix: - (1) A fail operational automatic flight control system, or manual flight guidance system designed to meet fail operational system criteria, or a hybrid system in which both the failpassive automatic system and the monitored manual flight guidance components provide approach and flare guidance to touchdown, and in combination provide full fail operational capability, and; - (2) A fail operational automatic, manual, or hybrid rollout control system.